Kitware/nrtk/docs/reference/glossary.rst

      various sensor and environmental effects.

    perturber
-     A reusable component that defines and applies a specific type of perturbation (e.g. haze or blur) to image data.
+     A reusable component that defines and applies a specific type of :term:`perturbation` (e.g. haze or blur) to image data.

    perturber factory
      A factory method implementation for creating perturbers.
 Perturbers can be customized by changing thetas and